StanislavParovoy/VQ-VAE-WaveNet/README.md

 To train from custom datasets, refer to `dataset.py` for making iterators.

 example usage:

-`python3 train.py VCTK -m 0 -l 5120 -b 4 -e 1 -en Magenta -log logs -save saved_model/weights`
+`python3 train.py VCTK -m 0 -l 5120 -b 4 -e 1 -en Magenta -params model_parameters.json -log logs -save saved_model/weights`
 - `-m` whether load data into memory or use tf io
 - `-l` length of segment to use in training
 - `-b` batch size